funatsufumiya/ofxWebcam/README.md

 Default `ofVideoGrabber` webcam is very slow on recent Windows 11 when high resolution (maybe because of DirectShow).

+## Known Issues

+- on macOS, you may need to run your app twice for Camera Security.

 ## License

 0BSD or/and WTFPL (for source codes)